fsprojects/Rezoom.SQL/doc/Rezoom/README.md

-So it's natural to be suspicious of a "magic" cache, especially when we're talking to an external database that could be updated by another thread or even by another program running on another computer 500 miles away.
-The cache invalidation could be perfect for our own code, but how can it know about those external changes to the data?
+So it's natural to be suspicious of a "magic" cache, especially when we're talking to an external database that could be updated by another thread or even by a program running on another machine somewhere.
+The automatic cache invalidation could be perfect for our own code, but how can it know about those external changes to the data?